 If you dried out a new Sharpie marking your calendar with all of the dates when you have out-of-town guests visiting, you probably plan to spend a decent amount of time parading them around Pike Place.
 When everyone’s had their fill of inspecting used-up wads of gum and sniffing out raw halibut, head to Old Stove Brewing.
 It’s a massive waterfront space with mash tuns on display, plenty of communal picnic tables, and a menu that has more than just fried snacks—like wood-fired flatbread pizzas, braised pork belly with kimchi, and soft pretzel bites dunked in Beecher’s dip.

 Brileys isn’t exactly on the water, but this BBQ spot still counts, because if you stand up by their patio's railing, you can kind of technically see Lake Washington.
-An outdoor picnic table here is a great place to spread out with slaw-topped brisket sandwiches, wedges of cornbread, and garlicky honey butter-sauteed vegetables that consistently steal the show.
+An outdoor picnic table here is a great place to spread out with slaw-topped brisket sandwiches, wedges of cornbread, the city's best sausage links, and seasonal vegetables like honey garlic butter zucchini or lemon-squeezed broccoli that consistently steal the show.

 If you'd like to feel like you're on an island, you could hop a ferry to the San Juans.
 But for an option that doesn't take three hours, just head to Bongos with your dog and some imagination.
 It's a colorful renovated gas station on Green Lake complete with a patio covered in sand.
 Walk, jog, or walk-jog a lap around the lake, and then have at the delicious Caribbean menu—from excellent spicy red shrimp with Cuban rice and beans to a fantastic fried chicken po'boy covered in spicy passionfruit sauce and mango slaw.
 Make sure the tostones hit the table.

 If you’re going to Madison Park Beach, The Independent Pizzeria is a convenient stop nearby.
-They have some of the best charred Neapolitan-style pies in the city, which is ideal whether you stick around on their patio or opt for grabbing and going.
-Order a round of cider tallboys, a margherita, the clam pie, and the farmer pizza with speck and egg before seamlessly transitioning to some prime duck-watching time.
+They serve some of the best charred Neapolitan-style pies in the city, which is ideal when you want to grab some pizzas and eat them in the park while sitting criss cross applesauce.
+Order a round of cider tallboys, a margherita, and the buttery lemon-squeezed clam pie before seamlessly transitioning to some prime duck-watching time.

 Picture this: It's summer.
 You’re asked to choose “a nice seafood place” by someone who will be paying for your meal.
 You get those flashing cartoon dollar signs in your eyeballs, and know exactly where to go.
 Aqua is the power play.
-All of the dishes—from grilled halibut to Dungeness crab mac and cheese—taste like very good wedding catering, and the restaurant is on the waterfront, which means great bay views.
-If you’re trying to win over some potential clients or introduce your parents to the person you are planning to marry, and you need the venue to do most of the impressing, Aqua is a good choice.
+All of the dishes—from grilled halibut to Dungeness crab mac and cheese—taste like very good wedding catering, and the restaurant is on the waterfront, which means great views.
+If you’re trying to win over some potential clients or introduce your parents to the person you are planning to marry, and you need the venue to do most of the impressing, Aqua can do that.

 A lunch or dinner at White Swan Public House is very easy to plan.
 This is a seafood spot on Lake Union where you can spread out on a picnic table under string lights and be grateful that it’s not February.
 The best part is how versatile this place is—you could keep things casual with fish and chips or a double smashburger alongside local beer, or celebrate something (anything) with oysters on the half shell and a bottle of Chandon.